- How to Find a Mail-Forwarding Service for Sending US Credit Cards to Canada

 In the past, these mail forwarding services were talked about much more openly than they are now.
 However, we began to see several businesses change their policies and no longer forward credit cards (in fact, some will even destroy them).
 I’m referring specifically to Shipito and MyMallBox.

-Such instances of services or methods being shut down because of overconsumption or abuse of a limited resource (a phenomenon formally known as the tragedy of the commons) are nothing new in the world of credit card churning.
+Such instances of services or methods being shut down because of overconsumption or abuse of a limited resource (a phenomenon formally known as the tragedy of the commons) are nothing new in the world of credit card rewards.

 If you’ve followed the subreddit r/churningcanada in the past few years, you know that, as with the taboo topic of Manufactured Spending, talking about or revealing what mail forwarder you use is absolutely off-limits (and will get censored by users there).